unusualpepe/mpv-multiloop/README.md

 The script is activated by the M (shift+m) key.
 This can be changed by editing the `keybind` variable at the beginning of the file.

 Follow the on-screen instructions.
 If you decide to save the A-B points for future use, a file with the same name as the file you are playing and "mab" extension will be created.
+The points will be restored from this file when activating the script.

 Once looping, to exit you'll have to quit mpv.